 California Classic Century Ride — May 16, 2015 A 10-mile section of the Sierra Freeway (Route 168) is closed to cars for this bike ride that starts in Fresno.
 Three options of 35, 60 and 100 miles.
 (All riders must start at 7 a.m.)

 Climate Ride California North Coast — May 22-26, 2016 The bike tour starts in Redwood Empire near Eureka, travels along the scenic coast, and ventures into the famed Russian River Valley before crossing the Golden Gate Bridge into San Francisco.

 Tour de Marin — May 18, 2014 Meets at the Whole Foods Market in San Raphael for a 45-mile ride; includes food, swag bag and ride support.
 Presented by the Marin Country Bicycle Coalition.

 Julian Death March — May 24, 2014 The infamous Julian Death March is for the experienced and conditioned mountain biker.
 12,000 feet of climbing for the 86-mile course; 9,000 feet for the 64-mile course and 7,000 feet for the 50-mile course.
 Presented by R&B Bicycle Club.

 Pasadena Marathon — See June calendar.

-Great Western Bike Rally — May 24-27, 2013 The rally over Memorial Day weekend in Paso Robles features 25 bicycling routes for rides of 5 to 100 miles.
+Great Western Bike Rally — May 22-25, 2015 The rally over Memorial Day weekend in Paso Robles features 25 bicycling routes for rides of 5 to 100 miles.
 Although most rides are unsupported, there is a supported century and metric century.
-Also bike swap, vendors, BBQ, etc. Participants to the 47-year-old event can tent camp or RV at the fairgrounds.
+Also bike swap, vendors, BBQ, etc. Participants to the more than 47-year-old event can tent camp or RV at the fairgrounds.